 Key #4: Rule-Based Optimization is Essential

-Rule-based optimization, or “Hurdles” as referred in POFpro, is a way of setting up automated tests for creatives based on the amount of data collected.
+Rule-based optimization, or “Hurdles” as referred in Ppro, is a way of setting up automated tests for creatives based on the amount of data collected.

 On the right is an example of Hurdles applied we applied to our campaign featured in a previous POF Gamer Case Study.
 Once you’ve setup a system of Hurdles, you’ve got an automated system that allows you to grow many more campaigns simultaneously while accurately cutting what’s not working.

 Since hurdles can sometimes get complicated, I’d like to share how I set my hurdles to give you an idea of how I find winning creatives and profitable campaigns.

 First, I set up 5 basic hurdles for each campaign.
 Allowing for a significant amount of data, I set a hurdle with a rule which says that if a creative does not receive a click within a certain number of impressions, it gets cut.
 While I mentioned in part 1 that CTR is not a reflection of a successful creative, it most certainly is an indicator.